elastic/cel-examples/FAQS/how_to.md

 ### What is the relationship between Google CEL and Elastic CEL?
-The Elastic mito project https://github.com/elastic/mito extends google CEL with more evaluations including those that that support http requests .
-Written in go, Mito uses https://github.com/google/cel-go libraries.
+The Elastic mito project https://github.com/elastic/mito extends Google CEL with more extensions including those that that support HTTP requests.
+Written in go, mito uses https://github.com/google/cel-go libraries.
 Every function in go-CEL is available in mito except for send().
 Each version of mito is built on a specific version of go-CEL.
 Each version of filebeat, which runs the mito library is bound to a specific version of mito.